ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

     102400    1024    57304    57351    65432    65439    65443    53929
     102400   16384    54927    54567    68243    68243    68247    53363

-We're nowhere near 104 MB/s since the interface is lower clocked for some safety headroom and therefore limited to below 70 MB/s sequential transfers but random IO benefits from SDR104 mode and mostly depends on the SD card you buy anyway.
-[Check more insights on SD card performance and other numbers to compare](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/A1_and_A2_rated_SD_cards.md).
+We're nowhere near 104 MB/s since the interface is lower clocked for some safety headroom and therefore limited to below 70 MB/s sequential transfers which is [an established safety mechanism in the industry](https://forum.odroid.com/viewtopic.php?f=153&t=30247#p216250).

-As for USB3 see above (everything fine with the 5Gbps Type-A ports)
+Though random IO benefits from SDR104 mode but mostly depends on the SD card you buy ([more insights on SD card performance and other numbers to compare](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/A1_and_A2_rated_SD_cards.md)).

+### USB

+The two USB2 Hi-Speed receptacles share bandwidth since an internal hub is in between so the best you could expect is around 34/37MB/s write/read sequential transfer speeds with UAS (RK's BSP kernel supports UAS with USB2):

+    Samsung EVO750 in ASM1153 enclosure                 random    random kB  reclen    write  rewrite    read    reread    read     write 102400       4    10523    10559    10565    10569     8007    10563
+    102400      16    21345    21443    25068    25079    21281    21427
+    102400     512    34127    34082    34798    34991    36101    34139
+    102400    1024    34418    34348    37550    37593    37266    34392
+    102400   16384    34569    34602    37812    37846    37844    34561

+As can be seen while sequential transfer speeds suck random IO is great (UAS rulez).

+The USB3 SuperSpeed Type-A receptacles are on their own buses and show their full potential even with concurrent accesses (see above).

+In a 4 lane configuration (no DisplayPort alt mode at the same time) the USB-C port should support *SuperSpeed 10Gps* but unfortunately not able to test since lacking an USB-C/Thunderbolt Dock.

+### NVMe

 NVMe I can't test currently since having only crappy M.2 SSDs lying around that will be the bottleneck.
 But since Radxa reports +2700 MB/s sequential read speeds and we know the little sibling RK3568 can saturate PCIe Gen3 x2 while lacking the four big A76 cores I'm pretty confident that we're seeing full Gen3 x4 NVMe performance with this device.

+### SATA

 Testing SATA also not possible since lacking the adapter (said to cost just a few bucks) that goes into the M.2 key E slot to turn PCIe into native SATA via a device-tree overlay: